 Professor Phoebe Koundouri

-Professor in Economic Theory and Econometrics, Founder and Scientific Director of ICRE8
+Professor in Economic Theory and Econometrics, Founder and Research Director of ICRE8

 - Water and Green Growth

 - Solid Waste Management

 - OpenAIRE Sustainability Project (FP7)

 - Integrated Management Plan for Cyprus Coastal Waters

 - Global-IQ (FP7)